 Private Cortisone Injections into your Joints/ ligaments by Rheumatologist/ Sports Medicine GP’s!

-This page is for Cortisone injections performed without ultrasound guidance by the above specialists.
+This page is for Cortisone injections London performed WITHOUT ultrasound guidance by the above specialists.

 Please click here to –

 for Ultrasound-Guided Cortisone Injections performed by a